Online Algorithms for Matchings with Proportional Fairness Constraints and Diversity Constraints: The Problem

 Now, we want to construct a matching $\sol_H$ in $H$ from the solution $\sol$.
 To do this, we divide the above $q\ell_j$ items in $\sol_j$ into $q$ hyperedges of size $\ell_j$ each such that each hyperedge satisfies Equation~\ref{eqn:fairness-condition-prop}.
 These hyperedges together form the matching $\sol_H$ in $H$.
 Through the arguments given below, we show that this is possible.

 We do this by setting up a bipartite matching instance between items and hyperedges.
 We create a vertex for each item and hyperedge.
 Consider the $x$ items from some group $C_j^{(i)}$ that we need to assign to $q$ hyperedges.
 We fractionally match ${x_i}/{q}$ items from that group to each hyperedge.

-Observe that this can be done in a way so that each hyperedge has at most two fractional items matched to it: We imagine this as dividing the real interval between $[0,x]$ into $q$ divisions.
+Observe that this can be done in a way so that each hyperedge has at most two fractional items matched to it from one group: We imagine this as dividing the real interval between $[0,x]$ into $q$ divisions.
 Each division can then be viewed as the union of a set of `integral' intervals of the form $[z,z+1]$ for some integer $z$ along with at most two `fractional' intervals (corresponding to items being fractionally being matched).
 We then repeat this for all the groups.
-For example, to assign $7$ items $\{i_1,\ldots, i_7\}$ to $3$ hyperedges $f_1,f_2,f_3$, we assign $i_1,i_2$ and $\frac{1}{3}$ of $i_3$ to $f_1$, the remaining $\frac{2}{3}$ of $i_3$, whole $i_4$, and $\frac{2}{3}$ of $i_5$ to $f_2$, and the remaining $\frac{1}{3}$ of $i_5$ and whole of $i_6,i_7$ to $f_3$.
+For example, to assign $7$ items $\{i_1,\ldots, i_7\}$ to $3$ hyperedges $f_1,f_2,f_3$, we assign $i_1,i_2$ and $\frac{1}{3}$ of $i_3$ to $f_1$, the remaining $\frac{2}{3}$ of $i_3$, whole $i_4$, and $\frac{2}{3}$ of $i_5$ to $f_2$, and the remaining $\frac{1}{3}$ of $i_5$ and whole of $i_6,i_7$ to $f_3$

 Now, we consider the fractional bipartite matching between the items and hyperedges.
 The edges have weight corresponding to the fraction of the item that was assigned.
 Observe that this graph admits a fractional matching with the property that on the item side, the weights of edges adjacent to a vertex sum up to $1$ and on the side of hyperedges, the weights of the adjacent edges of every vertex sum up to $\ell_j$.
-From the integrality of the bipartite matching polytope \citep{plummer1986matching}, there is an underlying integral matching such that every item is assigned to exactly $1$ hyperedge and every hyperedge is assigned exactly $\ell_j$ items.
+From the integrality of the bipartite matching polytope \cite{plummer1986matching}, there is an underlying integral matching such that every item is assigned to exactly $1$ hyperedge and every hyperedge is assigned exactly $\ell_j$ items.
 We create our hyperedges based on this matching.

 Since there are only two fractional items from a group with an edge to a hyperedge, it can only violate the constraints by at most an additive factor of $2$.
 Thus, we end up with hyperedges $S$ that satisfy the constraint